DaviDemarqui/DaviDemarqui/README.md

 I've worked on a wide range of projects, from open-source projects to applications used by thousands of people.
 Today I am immensely happy to be working with what was once a hobby for me and to be in teams full of incredible people.

-I'm open to work on new projects using this tech and knowledge
+I'm open to work on new projects using this tech and knowledge.

 ###